 • Must regularly monitor your condition by checking your blood glucose levels at least twice daily and at times relevant to driving.
 A glucose meter with a memory function to measure and record blood glucose levels must be used.

 • At the annual examination by a consultant endocrinologist, 3 months of blood glucose readings must be available.

 • Must have no other condition which would render you a danger when driving Group 2 vehicles.

 • You will be required to comply with the directions of doctors(s) treating your diabetes and to report immediately to the NDLS any significant change in your condition.

 Guidelines from the Road Safety Authority (RSA) and the Royal College of Physicians of Ireland (RCPI) state that a driving licence application must be accompanied by a medical report form filled out by your doctor.
-You can download a medical report here.
+See the following link for more information

 Limb problems/amputations are unlikely to prevent driving.
 They may be overcome by driving certain types of vehicles e.g. automatics or one with hand controls.

 Please note: The above is taken from Driving Guidelines for people with Diabetes – source: Medical guidelines “Sláinte agus Tiomáint; Medical Fitness to Drive Guidelines”.